Optimization of GNN Training Through Half-precision: Background

-\textit{Vertex-parallel}~\cite{bell2009implementing} allocates equal computation to each vertex to process its neighborhood.
+\textit{Vertex-parallel}~\cite{bell2009implementing} sparse kernels allocate equal computation to process the neighborhood of each vertex.
+For example, one warp is needed to process the neighborhood of each vertex.
 Works such as~\cite{gale2020sparse,featgraphsc20, gespmmsc2020, fu2022tlpgnn, wu2021seastar} uses vertex-parallel variants.
-Workload imbalance occurs when certain vertices have large neighborhoods compared to others.
-Edge-parallel systems~\cite{yang2018design,gnnone} divide edges equally among computation units leading to a fully workload-balanced design.
-They introduce the need for inter-thread communication in SpMM for reduction and atomic write for data-store.
-Both types of parallel systems dedicate \textit{feature-parallel} methods~\cite{yang2018design} when loading the vertex-level features leading to coalesced memory access for the same.
+Workload imbalance occurs when certain vertices have a larger neighborhood than others.
+Edge-parallel systems~\cite{yang2018design,gnnone} divide edges equally among computation, leading to a fully workload-balanced design.
+However, they introduce the need for inter-thread communication in SpMM for reduction and atomic write for the data-store phase.

+Both systems use \textit{feature-parallel}~\cite{yang2018design} method when loading the vertex-level features: 32 threads of the warp load 32 different features at once, but 2 features are shown in Fig.~\ref{fig-background} for illustration of matrix $X$.
+This leads to coalesced memory access from $X$.